Get In Touch

 Fat contains twice as many calories as carbohydrates such as sugars.
 Fat has 37.8kJ (9 calories) per gram compared with 16.8kJ (4 calories) per gram of sugar.
-High fat foods are also very palatable and energy dense, making it easier to consume excess energy and put on weight.
+High-fat foods such as fried foods, pastries, and cakes are also very palatable and energy-dense, making it easier to consume excess energy and put on weight.

 Improved dental hygiene has contributed greatly to reducing tooth decay in most populations.

 Does eating sugar cause diabetes?